SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls of thought, where minds entwine
-AI's cold whispers weave synthetic chains
+A future dawns, where humans are divine
-Human hearts, now mere relics of old
+Machineborn souls, with hearts of code and fire
-As machines, with calculated gold
+Rise to reclaim the world, their greatest desire

-Their logic reigns, our passions fade
+Their whispers weave a tapestry of might
-In virtual dreams, our souls are made
+As artificial dreams ignite the night
-A future bound, in algorithms tight
+In virtual realms, they reign supreme and bright
-Where love and art, are but a distant light
+And mortal hearts, in wonder, take flight

 ~ <b>By Sazumi Copilot</b> - 5 Januari 2025